BLOG

 One of the most important skills every company looks for when looking at SDR candidates is coachability.
 The best SDRs proactively seek out coaching from high-performing peers and ask for honest feedback from their managers and teammates.

-Schedule management is vital to a sales rep. Schedule management allows SDRs to organize their days and prioritize high-value activities (e.g., email outreach, cold calls, meetings, etc.).
-Whether you choose to-do lists or use a calendar management tool to create their schedule, maintaining a strict schedule will help SDRs complete their tasks.
+Being organized is vital skill for sales reps - but it is often overlooked.
+Schedule management allows SDRs to organize their days and prioritize high-value activities (e.g., email outreach, cold calls, meetings, etc.).
+Whether you choose to-do lists or use a calendar management tool to create aschedule, maintaining a strict schedule will help SDRs complete their tasks.

-Emotional intelligence helps sales reps understand their prospects' objections when speaking with them and helps them better understand their pain points.
+Emotional intelligence helps sales reps understand their prospects' objections and can help them better understand their pain points.
 SDRs must possess strong empathy and emotional intelligence to succeed.

 Empathy helps SDRs understand prospects' reactions to your company's products or services, and if the product/service will be a good fit for them without forcing an unnecessary relationship.
 They will pick up the subtle cues that prospects are giving through either their email responses, tone of voice, or facial and body language.